aws/amazon-ivs-react-native-player/docs/tutorial.md

 ```

 Now, let's handle a video stream when total duration is not available.
-For such case `onDurationChange` callback returns `Infinity` value instead of the `number`.
+For such cases `onDurationChange` callback returns `Infinity` value instead of the `number`.
-Based on this value you can distinguish it and customize the logic of the Player.
+Based on this value you can distinguish it and customise the logic of the Player.

 ```jsx
 <>